Cisco ACI Components

-OpenShift does this with an SDN layer and enhances Kubernetes networking so we can have a virtual network across all the nodes and is created with the Open Switch standard.
-For OpenShift SDN, this pod network is established and maintained by the OpenShift SDN, which configures an overlay network using a virtual switch called the OVS bridge forming an OVS network that gets programmed with several OVS rules.
+OpenShift does this with an SDN layer and enhances Kubernetes networking to have a virtual network across all the nodes and is created with the Open Switch standard.
+For OpenShift SDN, this pod network is established and maintained by the OpenShift SDN, configuring an overlay network using a virtual switch called the OVS bridge, forming an OVS network that gets programmed with several OVS rules.
 The OVS is a popular open-source solution for virtual switching.

 OpenShift SDN plugin